 Best Overall Kettle for Aeropress: Fellow Stagg EKG

-Our top pick for the Aeropress kettle is the Fellow Stagg EKG.
-It is a chic, stainless steel electric kettle with a capacity of 0.9 liters, which is the smallest volume on our list.
+My top pick for the Aeropress kettle is the Fellow Stagg EKG.
+It is a chic, stainless steel electric kettle with a capacity of 0.9 liters, which is the smallest volume on my list.

 To begin with, it has a narrow gooseneck spout crafted at a perfect angle that offers precision and control when you pour water into your Aeropress.
 It allows you to optimize the flow rate so you can extract maximum flavor from your coffee grounds.
 The built-in brew stopwatch also helps you time your pour to the second.